horia141/horia141.github.io/_posts/2022-05-10-building-mobile-apps-at-scale-review.md

 tags: book_review
 comments: true
 math: true
-title: 'Building Mobile Apps At Scale'
+title: 'Building Mobile Apps At Scale Review'
 ---
 This is my review of [Building Mobile Apps At Scale](https://www.mobileatscale.com/).
 I wanted to read this book to better understand the challenges of building complex mobile apps.
 My teams have relatively recently